 - Scammers will only interact with you for as long as they think they have you on the hook;

-Unfortunately, there’s nothing that I can do to report this scam or get the scammer in trouble.
+Unfortunately, there’s nothing that I can do to report this scam or get the person running it in trouble.

 But hopefully – you’ll be wise to these dumb tricks and it won’t be effective anymore!